QT-Pies/inventory-project/README.md

 Currently, the inventory manager is command-line only; in the future, it will be support both graphical and command line modes.

 #### Install
+Firstly, install cmake and libgtest-dev on your linux machine with the following command line commands:

+	sudo apt-get install libgtest-dev
+	sudo apt-get install cmake
+	cd /usr/src/gtest
+	sudo cmake CMakeLists.txt
+	sudo make

-Firstly, the program needs to be installed.
+Secondly, the program needs to be installed.
 As of the time this is being written, no install kits have been released, so you will need to compile from soure.

 1. Clone this repo: ```git clone git@github.com:QT-Pies/inventory-project.git```
 2. cd into the repo directory if not already in: ```cd inventory-project```